 3. Impacting Organizational Capability (35 Percent) Week 9: Change Management and Consulting Skills: Date/Time/Location Presenter Facilitator Change Management 3.6.1 Knowledge of change management theories and models (for example, Lewin, Kotter, Bridges' Transition Model; Kubler-Ross Change Curve; and Appreciative Inquiry).
 Consulting and Business Partnering 3.2.5 Skill in synthesizing information to formulate recommendations or a course of action to gain agreement, support, and buy-in from stakeholders.
 3.2.1 Skill in establishing and managing organizational and business partnerships and relationships.
 3.2.2 Skill in partnering with other organizational units to provide guidance on departmental or organizational talent requirements.
 3.2.8 Skill in identifying, minimizing, and overcoming organizational barriers to implementing talent development solutions and strategies.
-Potential Prework: ATD's Handbook for Training and Talent Development, 3rd edition, "Communicating With Executive Leadership to Gain Buy-In"; "Learning and Development's Role in Achieving Corporate Vision; "Developing a Change- Ready Organization".
+Potential Prework: Barnes, K., D. Booher, R. Kaufman, P. McLagan, and B. Scott.
+2014.
+"How Do Needs Assessments Align to the Bottom Line," "Consulting on the Inside," "Securing Executive Support: Presenting to the C-Suite," and "The Training and Development Professional's Role in Guiding Change."
+From ASTD Handbook, 2nd Edition, edited by E. Biech.
+Alexandria, VA: ASTD Press.
+Anderson, C. S., and A. G. Zaballero.
+2015.
+"Organization Development and Change Models."
+From Organization Development Fundamentals, edited by W. J. Rothwell.
 Alexandria, VA: ATD Press.
-Organization Development Fundamentals, edited by W. Rothwell.
-"Organization Development and Change Models."
-Bring to the meeting: Questions for the presenter • List of insights and favorite resources on these topics outside the TDBoK Guide Reviews for individual chapters or sections of the books mentioned above Week 10: Organization Development: Date/Time/Location Presenter Facilitator Organization Development and Culture 3.3.2 Skill in designing and implementing organizational development strategy.
-5.5.2 Skin in designing and implementing organizational development strategy.
+Bring to the meeting: Questions for the presenter List of insights and favorite resources on these topics outside the TDBoK Reviews for individual chapters or sections of the books mentioned above Week 10: Organization Development: Date/Time/Location Presenter Facilitator Organization Development and Culture 3.3.2 Skill in designing and implementing organizational development strategy.
 3.3.3 Knowledge of theories and frameworks related to the design, interaction, and operation of social, organizational, and informational systems (for example, Systems Thinking, Open Systems Theory, Chaos and Complexity Theory, Network Theory, and Action Research).
 3.3.4 Skill in identifying formal and informal relationships, hierarchies, and power dynamics in an organization.
 3.3.8 Skill in creating a culture that encourages and creates opportunities for dialogue and feedback between individuals and groups (for example, designing collaborative work practices and spaces, and role-modeling effective feedback techniques).
 3.3.11 Skill in assessing and evaluating employee engagement.
 3.3.12 Skill in designing and implementing employee engagement strategy.
-Potential Prework: • The Fifth Discipline: The Art & Practice of the Learning Organization , P. Senge, 2006.
-New York: Doubleday. • Organization Development Fundamentals, "The Organization Development Process" and "Implementation of Organization Development."
-Bring to the meeting: Questions for the presenter • List of insights and favorite resources on these topics aside from the TDBoK Guide Reviews of individual chapters or sections of the books mentioned above Week 11: Talent Strategy and Management: Date/Time/Location Presenter Facilitator